-Sorry for the long title, but this is what I needed to read regarding the large tree next to the house, two years ago.
+Sorry for the long title, but Removing Ivy From Trees Easier Than You Think! is exactly what I needed to read regarding the large tree next to the house, two years ago.
 You see, we bought a house with a yard that had literally “run wild”.
 This tree and the foundation next to it was completely ivy covered.
 It was charming and picturesque and I loved it.
 Old houses scare my husband, so before and after purchase, he had multiple contractors come out and give us some advice on what needed to be done.
 Every one of them said, “You have got to get that ivy off that tree!”
 But none of them could tell us how.
 I would just look up at that humongous tree and think “holy moly” what have I gotten us into?
 The first thing I did was began spraying the foliage with Round Up.
-Probably not a good idea for the tree and besides, nothing happend.
+Probably not a good idea for the tree and besides, nothing happened.
 Then like a good DIY’er, I began to research.
 I found pictures and videos of lumberjacks out in the forest with chain saws giving instructions on how to do this.
 They all made it look very intimidating and it is not!

 Can you say Jumanji!
 Believe it or not, this is an ivy vine complimented by fuzzy poison ivy vines.
 Once this sucker was located, it is easy to understand how deadly it can be to trees.
 It also ruins mortar in foundations and retaining walls.
 Notice the 3 inch cut through the vine?
 This took days to accomplish.
 But the good news is, once this is done the ivy dies all the way up and through out the tree!
 Yea!

 Now, you have to resist the temptation of ripping the vines off the tree.
 Those vines are hanging on for dear life and you could damage the tree.
 Do your best to keep the bark intact.
-Here John has located a vine and placed a crowbar behind it and is carefully working it loose, so that he can cut it with a saw.
+Here John has located a vine and placed a pry bar (also known as the Weeding Wonder Tool) behind it and is carefully working it loose, so that he can cut it with a saw.

 Let the sawing begin!
 John will continue to saw and remove sections of the large ivy vine all around this tree and about 5-6 feet up the tree.
 Gradually, over time, the ivy will die all the way up the tree and as the wind blows and wildlife scurry around the tree, the dead ivy vines will fall.